extricate was our Word of the Day on 11/04/2008. Hear the podcast!

 Recent Examples of extricate from the Web

-Both he and Smith had to be extricated from the car.
+Someone had to be extricated from one of the vehicles.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'extricate.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 It can take an ample amount of dexterity - manual, verbal, or mental - to free yourself from a tangled situation.
 This can be seen in extricate, a word derived from Latin extricatus, which combines the prefix ex- ("out of") with the noun tricae, meaning "trifles or perplexities."
 (The resemblance of tricae to our word trick is no illusion; it’s an ancestor.)
 While a number of words (such as "disentangle") share with extricate the meaning of "to free from difficulty," extricate suggests the act of doing so with care and ingenuity, as in "Through months of careful budgeting, he was able to extricate himself from his financial burdens."

 : to free or remove (someone or something) from something (such as a trap or a difficult situation)

 EXTRICATE Defined for Kids

 What made you want to look up extricate?
 Please tell us where you read or heard it (including the quote, if possible).